-Only 3 big movies saw James Dean in a starring actor: Rebel Without a Cause, South of Eden and The Giant.
+Only 3 big movies saw James Dean in a starring actor: Rebel Without a Cause, East of Eden and Giant.
 Yet, they were enough to build the myth and help create a legend.

 Like every rebel of its time, he loved speed and fast cars.
 Maybe he can also be seen as the ultimate and quintessential figure of the Gentleman Driver: a daring, fascinating and talented playboy driver, who could win on the track and also win the hearts and minds of generations.